exception2/codeofme/README.md

-codes in cpp and java
+importants codes of Data Structure and Algorithm in java